Feed ban: USA

 Since the 1997 publication of regulations by the Food and Drug Administration (FDA), a feed ban has been in place.

-Exceptions to the FDA ban have existed for mammalian blood and blood products; gelatin; inspected cooked meat products for humans; milk products; and products containing pork and equine (and avian) proteins.
+Exceptions to the FDA ban have existed for mammalian blood and blood products; gelatin; inspected, cooked meat products for humans; milk products; and products containing pork and equine (and avian) proteins.

-In July 2003 Will Hueston, who was then the director of the University of Minnesota Center for Animal Health and Food Safety in St. Paul, was very concerned about the lack of an FDA feed ban on cattle for Specified Risk Materials.
+In July 2003, Will Hueston, who was then the director of the University of Minnesota Center for Animal Health and Food Safety in St. Paul, was very concerned about the lack of an FDA feed ban on cattle for Specified Risk Materials.

-On January 26, 2004, FDA officials said they would expand the feed ban by prohibiting, from ruminant feeds, ruminant blood and blood products, poultry litter, and restaurant plate waste.
-At issue are whether recommendations by some scientific experts to ban additional products from feed are necessary, as some foreign countries do where BSE is much more widespread.
-Meanwhile, the USDA "ban on SRMs in the food supply as an interim rule in January 2004, about 3 weeks after the first US" homegrown BSE case was discovered.
+On January 26, 2004, FDA officials said they would expand the feed ban by prohibiting from ruminant feeds, ruminant blood and blood products, poultry litter, and restaurant plate waste.
+At issue is whether recommendations by some scientific experts to ban additional products from feed are necessary, as some foreign countries do where BSE is much more widespread.
+Meanwhile, the USDA "ban on SRMs in the food supply as an interim rule in January 2004, about three weeks after the first U.S." homegrown BSE case was discovered.

-In July 2007, "the use of high-pressure cattle-stunning devices that could drive SRM tissue into meat" was banned by the USDA.
+In July 2007, the use of high-pressure cattle-stunning devices that could drive SRM tissue into meat was banned by the USDA.
 Several "BSE-related interim rules, including the ban on SRM from human food," were made permanent at this time.